Marvbudd/shoebox/docs/features/metadata.md

 ## Metadata Cleanup

-### Deleting Items with Missing Media Files
+### Deleting Items and Cleaning Up Metadata

-When you've removed poor quality or duplicate media files from the filesystem, Shoebox provides safe metadata cleanup:
+When you need to remove duplicate, low-quality, or broken media references, Media Manager now handles both filesystem deletion and metadata cleanup in one place.

 **Using Media Manager** (Archive > Edit Media):

-1. Load an item whose media file has been deleted from the filesystem
+1. Load the item in **Media Manager**
-2. A **Delete Item** button appears (only when file is missing)
+2. Review the file details shown in the left column:
+  - Archive path
+  - Symlink path (if the archive entry is a symlink)
+  - File size
+  - File status
-3. Click to remove the metadata entry
+3. Click **Delete Item** to open the delete review dialog
+4. Choose the appropriate action:
+  - **Missing file**: delete metadata only
+  - **Regular file**: move the file to the system trash and delete metadata
+  - **Symlink**: either delete metadata plus symlink only, or delete metadata plus symlink plus target file

 **Safety Features:**
-- Delete button only appears when the physical media file is missing
-- Button is hidden (with warning) if the item is referenced in any playlists
-- Warning: "Cannot delete: Item is referenced in playlist(s)"
-- Prevents accidental deletion of referenced items
-- Requires confirmation before deleting
+- Delete review dialog shows exact archive and symlink paths before anything is removed
+- Physical files are moved to the system trash rather than deleted permanently
+- Photos cannot be deleted if they contain playlist entries
+- Audio and video items cannot be deleted if other items reference them in playlists
+- Missing files can still be cleaned up by deleting metadata only
+- File status is highlighted so broken archive entries are easy to spot

 **Recommended Workflow:**
 1. Review your media files and identify duplicates or poor quality items
-2. Delete unwanted media files from the photo/, video/, or audio/ directories
-3. Open items in Media Manager to clean up orphaned metadata entries
+2. Open items in Media Manager to verify archive path, symlink status, and file size before deleting
-4. The missing file indicator helps you identify items that need cleanup
+3. Use the delete review dialog to choose whether to remove metadata only, trash the file, or trash both symlink and target
+4. If you are working from a collection queue, Shoebox advances to the next item after a successful delete

 ### Deleting Unused Person Records